niedev/BluetoothCommunicatorExample/README.md

 [BluetoothCommunicator](https://github.com/niedev/BluetoothCommunicator) is a library originally created for <a href="https://github.com/niedev/RTranslator" target="_blank" rel="noopener noreferrer">RTranslator</a> but can be used in any more generic case where a P2P communication system is needed between two or more android devices (approximately up to 4 with a direct connection between all devices, even more with a star structure), for an example app see this repository or <a href="https://github.com/niedev/RTranslator" target="_blank" rel="noopener noreferrer">RTranslator</a>.

+#### Features
+BluetoothCommunicator automatically implements (they are active by default):
+- reconnection in case of temporary connection loss.
+- reliable message sending:

-BluetoothCommunicator automatically implements (they are active by default) reconnection in case of temporary connection loss, reliable message sending, splitting and rebuilding of long messages, sending raw data in addition to text messages and a message queue in order to always send the messages (and always in the right order) even in case of connection problems (they will be sent as soon as the connection is restored)
+    - splitting and rebuilding of long messages.

+    - sending messages with a queue in order to always send the messages even in case of connection problems (they will be sent as soon as the connection is restored) and in the right order.<br /><br />

 #### Tutorial
 For use the library in a project you have to add jitpack.io to your root build.gradle (project):